 Uncover the history behind modern shoes and the similarities between styles of the past and those of today.
-Show off your sense of style by designing a shoe with Crayola® Model Magic®!
+Students show off their sense of style by designing a shoe with Crayola® Model Magic®!

-Do you have a favorite pair of shoes?
-What do you like about them?
-When do you wear them?
+Ask students if they have a favorite pair of shoes?
+What do they like about them?
+When are they worn?

 Why do people wear shoes?
 Shoes can be traced back to prehistoric times.
 Cave paintings show images of shoes in the most basic form, as bags, likely made from fur or animal hide, wrapped around people’s feet.
 That protective covering provided a shield against sharp rocks, hot sand, and other extreme terrain while hunting and performing daily activities.